AquaraOfficial/aquara-dao/README.md

 [🔮 Governance Portal UI Mockup (Live Preview)](https://app--aquara-governance-portal-84163bcd.base44.app) A live mockup of the proposed user interface for the Aquara Governance Portal used during the MVP pilot.
 Demonstrates how proposals, voting, and outcome feedback may appear to holders.
+  ⚠️ Note: This is an early functional mockup for demonstration purposes only.
+The full interactive portal will be available after further development.

 ## 📊 DAO Design & Tokenomics